securesign/artifact-signer-ansible/README.md

 **NOTE:** If you think you are experiencing a bug during installation, then open a GitHub [issue](https://github.com/securesign/artifact-signer-ansible/issues) for this project.

 ## Downloading CLI tools
-To Download tools to interact with the Trusted Artifact Signer service, you can go to `https://cli-server.<base_hostname>`, where `<base_hostname>` is your deployment's base hostname.
+To download the command-line tools for interacting with the Trusted Artifact Signer service, you can go to `https://cli-server.<base_hostname>`, where `<base_hostname>` is your deployment's base hostname.

 ## Verifying the deployment by signing a test container